-The resource impact of the proposed amendments is measured in terms of the change in sentencing practice that is expected to occur as a result of the changes.
+The resource impact of the amendments is measured in terms of the change in sentencing practice that is expected to occur as a result of the changes.
+Any future changes in sentencing practice which are unrelated to the publication of the amendments are therefore not included in the estimates.